nbessi/antlion/README.rst

 You will find an complete configuration sample file under the `config folder <https://github.com/nbessi/antlion/tree/master/config>`_

+The configuration file must be name `antlion.ini` and must be located in one of the following location:

+* `~`
+* `etc/`

+or the path to the conif file can be set via an environment variable `ANTLION_CONFIG_PATH`

 Main Section
 ------------

-The `[antlion]` configuration section is mandatory. it must contains the proxy endpoint
+The `[antlion]` configuration section is mandatory.
+It musts contains the proxy endpoint

 .. code-block:: text